Saintly Vegetarianism YKTTW Discussion

 Hondo: (to Street) How can I trust a man won't eat a good old-fashioned American hot dog?

 - Judge Dee.
-The Taoist monks in The Haunted Monastery.
+The Taoist monks in The Haunted Monastery are enlightened vegetarians.
 Subverted in that both the innocent monks and the particularly depraved villain are vegetarians (he's even noted as enjoying the food).

-- Eragon: Paolini's elves are vegetarian, and of course they're superior, just ask them.
+- Eragon: The elves are vegetarian, and of course they're superior - just ask them.
 One sign that Eragon is becoming more elvish is his conversion to vegetarianism.

 - Although it's not explicitly treated as "good", Richard's enforced vegetarianism in the Sword of Truth series is believed to be a magical balance for the killing he does.